 03. Aaron Blaise

-Most of his videos are very long; Blaise likes to take his time and show you everything he’s doing at a natural pace, which makes for an immersive and insightful viewing experience.
+Most of Aaron's videos are very long; the creative likes to take his time and show you everything he’s doing at a natural pace, which makes for an immersive and insightful viewing experience.

 04. Sarah Tepes